A Rewriting System for the Assessment of XACML Policies Relationship: Prototype and Experimental Evaluation

 \subsubsection{Response time}

-We evaluate now the total time for policies similarity.
-The figure below shows the time variation while increasing the number of compared policies.
+Now, we evaluate the total time for policies relationship assessment.
+Figure \ref{pairs} shows the time variation while increasing the number of compared policies.

 Knowing that the number of pairs is generally between 20 and 100 \cite{ref10}, our approach has a reasonable response time.
 Another experiment is done by fixing the number of elements in each policy and varying the number of policy pairs to be compared.
 The policies have 10 parameters in average.
-We did the experiment for 8 to 16 rules.
+We did the experiment for 8 to 16 rules as shown in Figure \ref{rules}.

-We observe that the time required to compare few hundred of policies is few seconds.
-The minimal response time is 1s and the maximal is 1m.
+We observe that the time required to compare few hundreds of policies is a few seconds.
+The minimal response time is 1 s and the maximal is 1 mn.
 This shows the feasibility and scalability of our approach.